 We expect to expend significant capital to continue to build our national brand, expand our dental professional channels, automate our manufacturing processes and develop both product and process technology.
 In November 2002, we completed a private placement of common stock to a group of investors led by existing stockholders, raising \$18.1 million, net of issuance costs.
 In December 2002, we secured an accounts receivable-based revolving line of credit of up to \$10.0 million and an equipment-based term loan of \$5.0 million, which was fully drawn down in December 2002.
-As of September 30, 2003, we had not utilized the accounts receivable-based revolving line of credit is restricted based on qualifying accounts receivable and compliance with customary loan covenants.
+As of September 30, 2003, we had not utilized the accounts receivable-based revolving line of credit.
+Accessing the accounts receivable-based revolving line of credit is restricted based on qualifying accounts receivable and compliance with customary loan covenants.
 There can be no assurance that such financing will be adequate for us to avoid reducing operating expenses by, among other things, reducing planned capital expenditures relating to enhancing our manufacturing process and reducing worldwide staff.